top of page

 What Rebekah conveniently omitted from this post were the facts.
 All of them.
 The truth is that she and Michal were the ones who initiated a smear campaign against Mojo Dojo and then dragged Fit Test Victoria into their debacle.
 I am still scratching my head about this.

 This is Rebekah and Michal's modus operandi when they are confronted with hard truths and get exposed.
-They blame everyone but themselves and then attempt to do damage control hoping to get people to feel sorry for them.
+They blame everyone but themselves and then attempt to do damage control, hoping to get people to feel sorry for them.

-After I saw Michal and Rebekah's reviews for Mojo Dojo explicitly naming Fit Test Victoria, FTA's defamation of Fit Test Victoria in their Google review responses, and Rebekah's post claiming she was targeted, I sent Michal a letter.
+After I saw Michal and Rebekah's reviews for Mojo Dojo explicitly naming Fit Test Victoria, FTA's defamation of Fit Test Victoria in their Google review responses, and Rebekah's post claiming she was targeted, I sent a letter.

 You can read it here: